“Hearing is a function of the ear.

 Listen: to hear something with thoughtful attention

 Certain sounds often evoke an emotional response deep within us.
 I remember the early morning sounds of my father making coffee and packing his lunch as he prepared to leave for work.
 The sounds that momentarily stirred me from my slumber also brought a sense of comfort.
 They reminded me that all was right in the world.
-I didn’t have to worry about where my next meal was going to come from or where I was going to live.
-The sounds told me that Dad was taking care of all of that and I could just be a kid.
+I didn’t have to worry about where my next meal would come from or where I would live.
+The sounds told me that Dad was taking care of everything, and I could just be a kid.

-You must learn to listen with your eyes and your heart, not just your ears.
-Much of the messages that your loved ones send are nonverbal.
-Therefore if you truly want to hear what your loved ones are saying, you have to put down the remote, drop the tablet and listen.
+Becoming a better listener requires learning to listen with our eyes and heart, not just our ears.
+Much of the messages that our loved ones send are nonverbal.
+Therefore if we genuinely want to hear what our loved ones are saying, we have to put down the remote, drop the tablet, and listen.
 Just listen.
-Your loved ones are speaking every second they are awake…you just have to listen!
+Our loved ones speak every second they are awake; we just have to learn to listen!

-Thank you for taking time from your busy schedule, I hope that today’s blog has been helpful.
-That’s why I created TransformingFamilies.org to help men like you to find help, healing, and hope for all of your relationships.
+Thank you for taking time from your busy schedule; I hope today’s blog has been helpful.
+That’s why I created TransformingFamilies.org to help men and women like you find help, healing, and hope for all of your relationships.
 Sign up today to receive blogs like these sent directly to your e-mail.
-I welcome your comments and feedback; your insight may be helpful to other men and women.
+I welcome your comments and feedback; your insight may be helpful to other readers.